vishalchovatiya/CPP_Templates/Memory model of C++ object.md

       |               o              |
       |                              |
 ```
-- In the inheritance model, a base class is treated as a subobject of derived class & memory map is created accordingly(as you can see above).
-Rest of the things are remaining the same.
+- In the inheritance model, a base class & a data member classes is treated as a subobject of derived class & memory map is created accordingly(as you can see above).
 - All virtual function will be overridden in virtual table & code for this will generated in constructor of class by compiler.
 Which we have discussed in our [virtual function series](https://github.com/VisheshPatel/CPP_Templates/blob/master/PART%201:%20All%20about%20virtual%20keyword%20C++:%20How%20virtual%20function%20works%20internally%3F.md).

 ### Multiple inheritence object model representation of below classes